 Within “Dai 2” there are 3 different types of strawberries you can choose from.
 All were sweet and delicious.
 They use bees in the greenhouse for pollination, but they are not dangerous.
 The beds are raised making them easier to pick and less likely to have mold.
-My 1 year old was easily able to navigate the aisles and even pick her own strawberries.
+In addition, my 1 year old was easily able to navigate the aisles and even pick her own strawberries.

 Like most greenhouses it was very warm; therefore it is one good reason to pick in winter.
 Of all the strawberry picking greenhouse farms I have been to, I like this one the most.
 It was excellent value for money given that my kids enjoyed playing indoors and outdoors before and after picking.